 Here's the links to the Starfish and Coffee podcast:

 An introduction is necessary.
-To sum up my writing career in a short sentence, I've been a magazine editor for 15 years, wrote a fair few books along the way
+To sum up my writing career in a short sentence, I've been a pop-culture writer for 30 years and a magazine editor for 15 of them, wrote a fair few books along the way

 and for want of a good umbrella term, I call myself a pop-culture writer because I don't know about anything else.
 Give me a poster of The Muppets and I'll name all of them.